jeremycherfas/user/pages/03.blog/year-in-review-2024/item.md

 On TV, _Ripley_ was very satisfying, as was _The Gentlemen_ and _Masters of the Air_.
 By contrast, _Presumed Innocent_ was a total cop-out.
 Perhaps the watch of the year, though, was the entire run of _Line of Duty_; old news to everyone else but we had never managed to see any of it before this year.
 Thanks, Ireland. _The Diplomat_ s02 was pretty good too.

 ## <a id="etp"></a>Eat This Podcast
 Published 19 [episodes](https://eatthispodcast.com), including a remix of an older one, and 32 issues of [Eat This Newsletter](https://buttondown.email/jeremycherfas).
 Slightly surprised when I looked at some of the stats for the year.
 The three most popular were Baby Food, Pottery and Water.
-Fine epsiodes, each of them, but I’m puzzled that Anthony Mongiello and his stuffed-crust pizza didn’t get more listens.
+Fine episodes, each of them, but I’m puzzled that Anthony Mongiello and his stuffed-crust pizza didn’t get more listens.
 I also wonder whether the topic of women in butchery put people off.
 It is still early days for the anchovy extravaganza, which makes the point that one of the nice things about most episodes is that they are in a sense timeless, and that also means I need to be better about promoting the back catalogue.
 As for podcast competitions, I fear it is a permanently losing game, although there are a couple I think worthy of submitting somewhere, if only there were a category for one-person labours of love.

 ![Graph of podcast listener numbers in 2024 showing very clear spikes on day of publication and lower floor in the second part of the year](listens-2024.png)